thanktua-spp/ccl-rtd/docs/source/Math.rst

    Returns:
        The approximate value of the definite triple integral.
    Remark:
-      |  This method uses adaptive Gauss-Legendre quadrature to approximate the triple integral.
+      |  This method uses adaptive Gauss-LegendreP quadrature to approximate the triple integral.
       |  The integration is performed over the region defined by x_1 <= x <= x_2, y_1(x) <= y <= y_2(x), and z_1(x, y) <= z <= z_2(x, y).
       |  The number of quadrature points is increased until the desired relative accuracy is achieved or a maximum number of iterations is reached.
       |  For best results, the function should be smooth within the integration region, y_1(x), y_2(x), z_1(x, y), and z_2(x, y) should be smooth functions.